Stef0916/chemoinformatics-bioinformatics/README.md

 1. [Quantitative Structure-Activity Relationship (QSAR) Modelling of human acetylcholinesterase inhibitors](https://github.com/Stef0916/chemoinformatics-bioinformatics/tree/main/acetylcholinesterase_2016): This project focuses on the analysis of potential inhibitors for Acetylcholinesterase, a key enzyme involved in Alzheimer's disease.
 The analysis puts together data preprocessing, exploratory data analysis, and machine learning model evaluation, with a particular emphasis on the Random Forest algorithm.
 2. [Water Solubility Prediction using Molecular Descriptors](https://github.com/Stef0916/chemoinformatics-bioinformatics/tree/main/solubility_prediction_2005): This project aims to compute a robust ML algorithm in order to predict the solubility of molecular architectures.
 Using Molecular Descriptor from RDKit and ML algorithm a equation for the water solubility was extracted, and prediction performed with a validation dataset.
+3. [RDKit](https://github.com/Stef0916/chemoinformatics-bioinformatics/tree/main/RDKit): This respository contains several notebooks in which I explore from basics to more advance topics about cheminformatics using RDKit.
+Here you can find:
+    - RDKit basics
+    - Fingerprints.
+    - Fingerprints applications.

 ## Getting Started